AritzElge/ELI_galileo/README.md

 ## Key Features

 *   **MODBUS TCP/IP Management:** Full communication and control of smart devices (sensors and actuators) over the local network.
-*   **SPI Interface:** Control of an LCD screen for local system status and error visualization.
 *   **Data Persistence:** Use of an external USB-HDD to store daemons and logs, mitigating the degradation of the OS microSD card.
 *   **Secure Updates:** *In-situ* update mechanism via a USB pendrive and package management with version verification.
 *   **Visual Diagnostics:** Status LED for error code indication.